Medically reviewed by Dr Sam Kovac BVSc (Merit) – Southern Cross Veterinary Clinic

-- Gastrointestinal tract decontamination by inducing vomiting and giving activated charcoal to bind to the toxins in the gastrointestinal tract and must be performed within 1-2 hours of ingestion.
+- Gastrointestinal tract decontamination: Inducing vomiting, followed by administration of activated charcoal to bind to the toxins in the gastrointestinal tract and must be performed within 1-2 hours of ingestion.

-- Intravenous fluid therapy to maintain urine production is the mainstay of treatment, which will continue for 48-72 hours.
-The purpose of fluid diuresis to maintain urine production to speed up the removal of toxins in the blood (uremic poisoning) as well as treating dehydration.
+- Intravenous fluid therapy: To maintain urine production is the mainstay of treatment, which will continue for 48-72 hours.
+The purpose of fluid diuresis to maintain urine production to speed up the removal of toxins in the blood (uremic poisoning) as well as treat dehydration.

 Once the kidneys have stopped working, dialysis is necessary to remove toxins from the blood, there are two types of dialysis.

-- Peritoneal dialysis is carried out by placing a tube (catheter) into the peritoneal cavity and using the peritoneal membrane as a filter.
+- Peritoneal dialysis: A catheter (thin plastic tube) is placed into the peritoneal cavity and uses the peritoneal membrane as a filter to remove wastes from the blood when the kidneys are unable to perform this function.
 Dialysis solution enters the peritoneal cavity via the catheter, excess fluids and waste products from the blood pass through the peritoneal membrane and into the dialysis solution.
 After some time, the solution is drained out of the peritoneal cavity.

-- Hemodialysis uses a dialysis machine which performs the functions of the kidney.
-Blood is passed out of the cat’s body and into the dialysis machine where it is cleaned and then goes back into the body.
+- Hemodialysis: A dialysis machine and a special filter (artificial kidney) is used to remove wastes from the blood which would ordinarily be performed by the kidneys.
+Blood is passed out of the cat’s body and into the dialysis machine where it is cleaned and returned to the body.